opencaesar/opencaesar.github.io/_events/2023-11-22-onto-Nexus-Workshop-2024.md

 ## JPL Campus Tour

-The agenda has a 45 mins slot for a JPL campus tour for in-person attendees.
-(We will try to have a concurrent virtual tour for online attendees.)
+The agenda has a slot for a JPL campus tour for in-person attendees.
+We will also provide a URL to do a virtual tour for online attendees.

 ## Breaks